-- The amount of FER Program awarded funds for the Applicant's Project. - The Applicant's obligation to ensure compliance with all Project requirements outlined in these Guidelines, including those related to design, permit, equipment, installation, no portability, location, interconnection, and any other requirements from federal, state, or local laws and regulations in relation to the System. - The Applicant's obligation to ensure their chosen REIC complies with any environmental mitigation requirements determined necessary through the project's environmental review process. - The required documentation to submit Progress Payment Requests and a Final Progress Payment Request upon completion of the System's installation by the REIC and the Certified Renewable Electrical Systems Installer. - PRDOH's obligation and the Applicant's acceptance thereof to inspect the System installed for compliance with the Grant Agreement's requirements before full disbursement of the award. - The Applicant's acceptance that PRDOH will only issue Project award payments directly to the REIC.
+- The Applicant's obligation to ensure compliance with all Project requirements outlined in these Guidelines, including those related to design, permit, equipment, installation, no portability, location, interconnection, and any other requirements from federal, state, or local laws and regulations in relation to the System. - The Applicant's obligation to ensure their chosen REIC complies with any environmental mitigation requirements determined necessary through the project's environmental review process. - The required documentation to submit Progress Payment Requests and a Final Progress Payment Request upon completion of the System's installation by the REIC and the Certified Renewable Electrical Systems Installer. - PRDOH's obligation and the Applicant's acceptance thereof to inspect the System installed for compliance with the Grant Agreement's requirements before full disbursement of the award. - The Applicant's acceptance that PRDOH will only issue Project award payments directly to the REIC.